Goa Travel Tips - 10 Tips for First-Time Visitors

 10) Money Matters

 Your budget might be shoe-string, mid-range, or high-end – Goa will not disappoint.
 There is no dearth of beach shacks, homestays, hostels, villas, wellness retreats, boutique hotels, heritage properties, & budget hotels in Goa.
 W, Fort Aguada, Leela Goa, Taj Exotica, and ITC Grand are a few of the best high-end resorts in India.
 Try to book a place near the beach for the best experience.
 Don’t miss out on the flea markets and night markets in Goa.
 The products (wooden artifacts, lamps, incense, jewelry, handicrafts, spices, etc.) are sold at very affordable prices, but be ready to use all your bargaining skills.
 Government Emporiums are good options if you are looking for quality and genuine products.

 Be careful about pickpockets and never leave your luggage unattended.
 Cash is the preferred currency in local markets and street joints.
 Do not carry too much cash with you and don’t flash valuables or large sums of money.
 Use ATMs to withdraw money as often as possible.
 Cards and digital wallets like PAYTM and Google pay also work in most places.
 Beware of touts who are lurking in tourist places looking for their next target.

-Follow these tips and you are in for a memorable vacation in the beach-town in India.
+Follow these tips and you are in for a memorable vacation in a beach town in India.
 And I am sure Goa will be added to your list of favorite destinations